fredrik-hjarner/prologinator/README.md

 **Prolog 2D Game Engine**.

-Like it's predecessor [Schmupinator](https://github.com/fredrik-hjarner/schmupinator) Prologinator has a Domain Specific Language
+Like it's predecessor [Schmupinator](https://github.com/fredrik-hjarner/schmupinator) Prologinator has it's own Domain Specific Language
 (DSL) that allows you to makes games.
 The concept is
 simple: all that exist are game objects and every such game object executes a list of actions, that's it.
 To bootstrap